Mansi642000/recipe_app/README.md

 Development notes & next steps
 - Nutrition utilities are lazy-imported inside routes to keep startup fast (pandas is heavy).
 - Consider adding server-side image resizing, icons (Font Awesome), or unit tests (pytest) for the nutrition utilities.

-Contributing
-- Open a PR with a clear description and test instructions.
-If adding native dependencies (e.g., for PDF), include setup notes for Windows.